jjcomer/faker/README.md

 Just a quick little app which lets you fake a web response really fast.
-Right now it only supports the customization the response code and the response itself.
+Right now it only supports the customization of the response code and the response itself.

 ## Usage